BCtopics/Rover/README.md

 ## Part One - Model Objects and Mars Rover Client

 #### Models Objects:
 You will need three model objects in this project.
 First, a model representing a Mars rover, second, a photo that a rover took, and third, a description of each [sol](https://en.wikipedia.org/wiki/Timekeeping_on_Mars#Sols).
+Take the time to look through the documentation for the API [here](https://api.nasa.gov/api.html#MarsPhotos).
+It will be essential that you can navigate and know how to find the information needed from the API in these next steps, again as the instructions are intentionally vague.

 Create a new Cocoa Touch subclass of `NSObject` for each of these three model objects.